 Is it necessary for someone to be with me upon discharge?

-Hospital regulation states that you must be discharged from the hospital with a responsible adult.
+Patients are discharged from the hospital with a responsible adult.
 You will have received medications that cause sedation and impair your judgment.
 Being discharged with a responsible adult will prevent unnecessarily placing others and yourself at risk.
 We ask that you do not drive, operate machinery or make important business decisions for 24 hours.